Healthy Vegan Caesar Dressing with Hemp Hearts

 What’s yummier than a creamy, tangy, vegan Caesar salad dressing?
 Made with hemp hearts, not cashew nuts, and with no added oils, this healthy vegan Caesar dressing recipe takes just 5 minutes to make, with 6 simple ingredients (not including salt and pepper!).
 Amazing with a classic romaine or kale Caesar salad or even a slaw!

-I could eat salads everyday. but I’ve got to be honest: I never liked traditional Caesar salads.
+I could eat salads everyday.
+But I’ve got to be honest: I never liked traditional Caesar salads.

 The anchovies in a classic Caesar dressing were a no-go, obviously, because I went vegetarian in my teens.
 And I’ve always wanted more from my salads than just romaine and croutons.
 As a plant-based and gut health-focused registered dietitian, I’m always trying to incorporate more plants into my diet, so if it’s a salad, give me VEG!
 I’ll take my bread in sandwich form, thanks!
 Well, unless it’s a Panzanella salad (for which I will gladly overlook my bread-in-salad disdain because I am not a monster).